The benefits of habit tracking cannot be overstated. We’ve also got the best app for the job.

 How do you get 1% better?
 You guessed it, you track your habits.

 Hopefully I’ve sold you on the benefits of keeping track of your habits.
-I’ll end off by sharing our favourite habit tracking apps.
+I’ll end off by sharing our favourite app for the job.
+(Actually, make that our favourite app of all time.)

 In stark contrast to my analogue approach, Sporty is very much a digital person.
 If there’s an app for something, she’s open to trying it.
-When I came across Habitify I knew for sure she’d love it.
+I didn’t get the appeal until now.
+What changed?
+Heroic, that’s what.

 It’s Time to Get Habit Tracking